| | After decay is removed from

 that can withstand the chewing pressure of back

+teeth.
 White fillings are most commonly used for:

 to heat or cold - the composite resin doesn't